spang-lab/FastqPuri/README_makeTree.md

 **NOTE**: computing a tree from a fasta file is very memory intensive.
 The program will not compute a tree if the length of the sequences in the fasta file exceeds 10 MB.
-Nevertheless, be careful with the `DEPTH`.
-The longer the `DEPTH`, the larger the tree structure.
-The memory roof for the tree was set to XXXXXXXXXXXXX.
-If you want to change it, you can set the variable when calling `cmake` by passing the option `-DMEM_ROOF=<yourmemoryroof>`

-**NOTE:** I might improve this.
-I have to decide how to set the memory roof!

 ## Running the program